nano-labs/json_schema/README.rst

     '{"my_key": "abcde"}'
     '{"my_key": "1234"}'

-Or direct string match useng "str:string_to_match"
+Or direct string match using "str:string_to_match"

 ::